boranseckin/mcmaster-login/README.md

 I do not use all the websites, so if something doesn't work or you would like to add a new website, please let me know or make a pull request.

 #### Disclaimer
 This script is not affiliated with any of the services above nor McMaster University.
-Your credentials are stored locally by your extension and only used to fill the HTML forms.
+Your credentials are stored locally by your extension and only used to fill out HTML forms.

 ## Installation
 1. Install a compatible `Usercript` extension for your platform.
 I prefer using [Tampermonkey](https://www.tampermonkey.net/) on a Chromium browser but [here](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-Beginners-HOWTO#how-do-i-get-going) is a list of options.